-- 10.4.1 The option to do nothing (1.6.1) has been rejected due to the unsustainable nature of the increasing subsidy required. - 10.4.2 The option to move straight to full cost recovery will be too much of an impact on the tenants.
-It's likely to create significant cost pressures that are too large to pass straight on to customers and may increase the markets vacancy rate, which will negatively financially impact the budgets for service charges and rents.
-Overall it could undermine the financial position rather than improve it.
+- 10.4.1 The option to do nothing (paragraph 1.6.1 in the report) had been rejected due to the unsustainable nature of the increasing subsidy required. - 10.4.2 The option to move straight to full cost recovery would be too much of an impact on the tenants.
+It was likely to create significant cost pressures that were too large to pass straight on to customers and may increase the markets vacancy rate, which would negatively financially impact the budgets for service charges and rents.
+Overall, it could undermine the financial position rather than improve it.